 Facilitate the rebranding change process properly

 Is there a lot of resistance against the new identity?
 This probably means that people are involved with your organisation.
 So it is actually very positive.
 These people are your brand ambassadors.
-When you get these people on board of the new brand, they can be the foundation to build your Brand Community on.
+When you get these people on board with the new brand, they can be the foundation to build your Brand Community on.

 The power of repetition